 Apart from using Botox for visible aging signs, more and more people opt for preventative Botox in their 20s and 30s, before prominent wrinkles have appeared.

-How to Prepare for Botox
+How Do You Prepare for Botox?

 - Avoid harsh skincare treatments for at least several weeks.